eclipse-sumo/sumo/docs/web/docs/Simulation/Safety.md

   acceleration is assumed. (higher values cause reduced acceleration and thus decrease time gaps and safety)
-- jmTimegapMinor: Minimum time gap when passing a minor link ahead of a prioritzed vehicle (lower values decrease safety)
+- jmTimegapMinor: Minimum time gap when passing a minor link ahead of a prioritized vehicle (lower values decrease safety)

 # Safety-Related Outputs